cesar-douady/open-lmake/doc/developers.md

 	- i.e. a pattern to derive some target files from some source files
 - `Job` represents a job
 	- i.e. a script that may be executed by instantiating a Rule for a particular set of stems
-	- a Job has several targets and several dependencies
+	- a Job has several targets and several deps
 	- targets may be explicit in the Rule (it is said static), or it may be described as matching a regular expression (it is said star).
 		- this is not to be confused by regular expressions used to match a Rule.
 For example:
 			- `{File}.o`            in a compilation rule   : this is a static target (a job produces a single .o)
-			- `{Dir}.untar/{File*}` in a tar exapnsion rule : these are star targets  (a job produces a bunch of files in a single directory)
+			- `{Dir}.untar/{File*}` in a tar exapnsion rule : these are star targets  (a job produces a bunch of files in a single dir)
-	- dependencies may be expressed explicitly in the Rule (aka static), or discovered by spying job execution syscall's (aka hidden or dynamic)
+	- deps may be expressed explicitly in the Rule (aka static), or discovered by spying job execution syscall's (aka hidden or dynamic)
 		- typically in a compilation rule, .c files are static deps, .h files are hidden deps
 - `Node` represents a file
 	- a `Node` has a prioritized list of `Job`'s to try to generate it